 Common Dental Implant Question - How long do dental implants last?

 Dental implants are fairly reliable and generally last for several years or more.
 With technology advancement, dental implants have become better and better.
 Like any surgical procedure, dental implant placement can fail for a variety of reasons.
 By most estimates, dental implants should last several years or more and some studies have shown over 95 percent success rate that osseointegration happens with the jaw bone.
 That is, a high likelihood that dental implants will successfully integrate into the mouth.
 Here is another Dental Implant Blog / Dental Implants info and Dental Implant Placement Discussion - dental implant chatting online article that may interest our reader.
 This is another Dental Implants Questions Online Blog about possible Dental Implant Failures & reasons it may happen.
 Like anything that is placed into the mouth, how well the patient maintains the dental implants and good dental home care is immensely important.
-If the person with newly placed dental implants does not keep their mouth clean and maintain good oral hygiene, then the dental implants longevity will most likely be greatly diminished.
+If the person with newly placed dental implants does not keep their mouth clean and maintain good oral hygiene, then the longevity of the dental implants will most likely be greatly diminished.

 Of course, proper dental treatment plans and having a good dentist place the dental implant into the mouth is a big factor as well.